ARM-software/cmsis-pack-eclipse/readme.md

 ##Usage and Pre-Built Plug-In

-Refer to the [pre-built plug-in] of the CMSIS-Pack Management for detailed usage information.
+Refer to [Hands-on section] of the pre-built plug-in of the CMSIS-Pack Management for detailed usage information.

 - - - - - - - - - - - - - - - - - - - - - - - - - -